dpayne/cli-visualizer/README.md

     #If pulse audio is not working with vis try switching the audio source.
 A list can be found by running the
     #command pacmd list-sinks  | grep -e 'name:'  -e 'index'
     audio.pulse.source=0

-    #Reverses the direction of the spectrum so that high freqs are first and low freqs last.
-Defaults to false.
-    visualizer.spectrum.reversed=false

     #This configures the sgs smoothing effect on the spectrum visualizer.
 More points spreads out the smoothing
     #effect and increasing passes runs the smoother multiple times on reach run.
 Defaults are points=3 and passes=1